Enrichment Classes / Extra Curricular Opportunities

 Soccer–Super Soccer Stars offers weekly soccer lessons, teachings basics and having fun.
 This activity has both a preschool and K-4th grade option.
 Get more information at supersoccerstars.com.

 Art Class–Ms. Apple McKee, formerly at New Avenue School, will be giving both beginning and advanced art lessons.
 Participants will learns skills in a variety of art mediums.
-Classes are held on Mondays, Tuesdays and Wednesdays.
+Ms. Apple is having a baby this September, so there are no fall classes.
+She is planning to return for winter and spring 2020!

 Homework Help–Homework Help is available and taught by qualified teachers and personnel, small group lessons to aid with skills, remedial work and homework.
 Sessions are held from 3:15-4:15, Monday through Thursday. $15 per hour session.
 Ms. Richardson, our fourth grade teacher, is the coordinator of the after school tutoring classes, and may be contacted at firstname.lastname@example.org.